underhillanna/PhotosynQ-Documentation/tutorials/_data_collection.md

 One of the most common warning messages you will receive is that your data is too noisy.
 Noise can come from the sample shaking in the wind, the leaf slipping in the measurement chamber or a shaky hand.
 Stabilizing your hand and leaf stem often helps, but sometimes things are more complex.
 For example, if you measure a dead leaf, the app informs you that the values are very low, meaning that either you didn't measure a plant or something is probably wrong.

 You can chose to keep the measurement from a dead leaf as a legitimate value or discard it.
-It depends on your project goals.
+It depends on your Project goals.

 If the measurement seems okay, values are in the reasonable range and there are no warnings you can go ahead and submit the measurement.